 Our local experience, that of other communities (Weed, Wenatchee, Santa Rosa), and our analysis shows that all of Ashland could be exposed to wildfire.
 If not directly exposed to flames, homes and businesses can experience wind-blown embers that commonly ignite buildings during wildfires.

 To reduce our wildfire risk, Ashland Fire & Rescue and the Wildfire Mitigation Commission have taken input from the Planning Commission and Tree Commission and proposed to expand the Wildfire Hazard Zone (WHZ) to encompass the entire city limits.
-This would eliminate use of wood shake roofing and flammable landscaping during new construction or remodels that increase the building footprint by over 200 square feet.
+This would eliminate the use of wood shake roofing and flammable landscaping during new construction or remodels that increase the building footprint by over 200 square feet.
 Except for number five below, the expanded ordinance would only apply to properties where construction is proposed.
 Generally, these are the types of elements that would be required: